-- 14. Connect the furling cable swivel assembly to the free end of the EXCEL furling cable, using the 3/16" thimble and malleable clips included in the tower hardware kit.
-Hold tension on the cable while taking up most of the slack with the winch.
-Leave several feet of slack in the cable until the tail boom is connected to the turbine. - 15.
-Attach the tail boom to the powerhead.
+- 13. Attach the tail boom to the powerhead.
 This is a job that requires at least three people.
 The best approach is to use the crane to lift and position the tail boom. - a.
 Remove the retaining bolt and washer from one end of the tail pivot pin, which is shipped in the turbine pallet. - b.
 Work the pin part of the way in to the tail boom.
 It should move easily, but a spud wrench and hammer can be used if necessary.
 The pivot pin must not protrude into the space between the bronze tail pivot bushings. - c.
-Get the tail boom orientation correct by making sure that the furling cable and damper attachment brackets on the tail boom are aligned with the damper and furling cable on the powerhead.
-The fin will be on TOP. - d.
-Hold the tail boom in a position so the end with the fin is angled up ~ 15° and align the tail bushings with those of the powerhead, then insert the tail pivot pin as shown in Figure 8.
+Get the tail boom orientation correct by making sure that the side of the tail boom with the longer exposed fin corresponds with the top side of the turbine. - d.
+Hold the tail boom in a position so the end with the fin is angled up ~ 15° and align the tail bushings with those of the powerhead, then insert the tail pivot pin as shown in Figure 9.
 The pin may need tapping through, but keep in mind that the stainless steel pin can be damaged if it is handled incorrectly.
 Use a block of wood or rubber mallet on the pin.

-Figure 8: Excel Tail boom and Pivot Pin
+Figure 9: Excel 5 Tail boom and Pivot Pin

 - e.
 After the pin is in place, install the retaining bolt & nut. - f.
 Release the tail boom and allow it to swing down (about 45°).
 It may be necessary to put cardboard on the ground to avoid scraping the paint on the fin.
-(A piece of 2x4 or a pipe inserted into the end of the tail boom will also work to keep the fin off the ground). - 16.
-Make sure the fork on the damper strut is centered on the "upper" tail boom connection tab.
-Adjust the tail boom tab by slightly bending if necessary (this should not be required unless the turbine is damaged in shipping).
-Attach the damper strut and furling cable to the tail boom using clevis pins and cotter pins provided in Tail Assembly Hardware Kit HK0002.
+(A piece of 2x4 or a pipe inserted into the end of the tail boom will also work to keep the fin off the ground).

-Figure 9: Tail Pivot Pin Cap
+Figure 10: Tail Pivot Pin Cap

-- 17. Place the tail pivot pin cap on the pivot pin and use a zip tie to secure it in place, as shown in Figure 9. - 18.
-Attach the crane lifting line at the final lifting position, as specified in Table 4.
+15. Place the tail pivot pin cap on the pivot pin and use a zip tie to secure it in place, as shown in Figure 10.

+16. Attach the crane lifting line at the final lifting position, as specified in Table 4.
 Use two equal length chokers attached to the top leg and one other leg.
 TWO LEGS MUST SHARE THE LIFTING LOAD!